Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

 <img src="example_gifs/260.gif" title="Safe Lane Change Example" width="400" hspace="10"> <img src="example_gifs/697.gif" title="Risk Lane Change Example" width="400" hspace="10">

 ## Installation:

+1- Clone the repo and install the  dependencies:

     $git clone https://github.com/Ekim-Yurtsever/DeepTL-Lane-Change-Classification.git
     $cd DeepTL-Lane-Change-Classification/
     $pip install -r requirements.txt

+ 2- [Only for the MaskRCNN based model] Download MaskRCNN weights from https://www.dropbox.com/s/n81pagybkj8p5w1/mask_rcnn_coco.h5?dl=0 and move it to /test

 PLEASE NOTE: Install in a fresh python 3.6 environment with the above commands.
 If you use different versions of keras or tensorflow-GPU, the trained models will either not work or give false results!!
 The trained models will only work with the specific tensorflow-gpu version that I used to train the networks with our data (the data is not open access).
 I will add CPU models later.
 If you don't get the results mentioned below, please check the dependencies and compare them to the requirements.txt file.